IntentSoftware/docs/articles/getting-started/take-a-tour/take-a-tour.md

 # Take a tour

 ## Introduction
 This tour covers the key concepts in Intent Architect at a high-level.
-The aim is to introduce each concept without going into too much detail.
+Its aim is to introduce each concept without going into too much detail.
 Let's get started.

-Once [installed and logged in with your account](xref:getting-started.get-the-application), you will be routed to the home view of Intent Architect.
+Once [installed and logged in with your account](xref:getting-started.get-the-application), you will be presented with the home view of Intent Architect.
 From here you have options to `Create a new application`, `Create a new module`, or `Open an existing solution workspace`.

 ![Getting Started](images/home-getting-started.png)